Frances Yates: Joining the Warburg Institute: 1939–60

-One of Yates' friends, the historian and fellow Bruno scholar Dorothea Singer, introduced her to Edgar Wind, Deputy Directory of the Warburg Institute, at a weekend house party in Par, Cornwall.
+One of Yates's friends, the historian and fellow Bruno scholar Dorothea Singer, introduced her to Edgar Wind, Deputy Directory of the Warburg Institute, at a weekend house party in Par, Cornwall.
 At Wind's invitation, Yates contributed a paper on "Giordano Bruno's Conflict with Oxford" for the second issue of the Journal of the Warburg Institute in 1939, which she followed with "The Religious Policy of Giordano Bruno" in the third issue.
 In these articles, she did not yet associate Bruno with Hermeticism.
 In 1941, the Warburg's Director Fritz Saxl offered Yates a job at the institute, then based in South Kensington; she agreed, taking on the post which revolved largely on editing the Journal but which also gave her much time to continue her independent research.
 By this time, Britain had entered the Second World War against Nazi Germany, and Yates involved herself in the war effort, being trained in first aid by the Red Cross and volunteered as an ARP ambulance attendant.
 In 1941, her father died during an air raid, although the cause of death is not known.
-Yates herself continued to battle with depression, and was deeply unhappy.
+Yates herself continued to have depression, and was deeply unhappy.

 In 1943, Yates was awarded the British Federation of University Women's Marion Reilly Award.
 She also gave an address to the Federation's Committee on International Relations on "How will History be written if the Germans win this war?"
-At the Warburg, her intellectual circle included Anthony Blunt, Margaret Whinney, Franz Boaz, Ernst Gombrich, Gertrud Bing, Charles and Dorothea Singer, D.P.
-Walker, Fritz Saxl, Eugénie Droz, and Roy Strong.
+At the Warburg, her intellectual circle included Anthony Blunt, Margaret Whinney, Franz Boaz, Ernst Gombrich, Gertrud Bing, Charles and Dorothea Singer, D. P. Walker, Fritz Saxl, Eugénie Droz, and Roy Strong.
 At this time, she also developed lifelong friendships with Jan van Dorsten and Rosemond Tuve, both scholars.